 698 Independent Study and Research (3:3:0) Prerequisites: graduate standing, completion of at least two core courses, permission of instructor.
 Study of a selected area in systems engineering or C3I under the supervision of a faculty member.
 Written report required. f,s,sum

-781/INFS 781/STAT 781: Data Mining and Knowledge Discovery (3:3:0) Prerequisites: SYST/STAT644 or CS 650 or INFS 623 or equivalent.
-Concerned with methods and systems for deriving user-oriented knowledge from large databases and other information sources, and applying this knowledge to support decision making.
+781/INFS 781/STAT 781: Data Mining and Knowledge Discovery (3:3:0) Prerequisite: SYST/STAT644, or CS 650 or INFS 623, or equivalent.
+Methods and systems for deriving user-oriented knowledge from large databases and other information sources, and applying knowledge to support decision making.
 Information sources can be in numerical, textual, visual, or multimedia forms.
 Covers theoretical and practical aspects of current methods and selected systems for data mining, knowledge discovery, and knowledge management, including those for text mining, multimedia mining, and web mining.

 798 Systems Engineering Project (3:0:0) Prerequisite: 21 graduate credits, including SYST 611.
-Capstone project course for the MS/SE program.
-Key activity is completion of a major applied team project resulting in an acceptable technical report, and oral briefing.
-Students should plan to take this course in their last semester of studies.
+Capstone project course for MS/SE program.
+Key activity is completion of major applied team project resulting in an acceptable technical report, and oral briefing.
+Students should plan to take course in last semester of studies.